Museums

 National Children's Science Center

-Click here to read more about National Children's Science Center.
+Read more about National Children's Science Center

 National Folk Museum of Korea

 The National Folk Museum of Korea is a museum on the grounds of Gyeongbokgung Palace, not to be confused with the nearby National Palace Museum of Korea which is also found on the palace grounds.
+The museum dates back to April 25, 1946.
+In 1975, the museum moved to the grounds of Gyeongbokgung Palace.

 National Museum of Korea

 The National Museum of Korea is the largest museum in Korea.
 It showcases important cultural assets of Korea from prehistoric times through modern day.
 The museum opened on October 28, 2005 on the grounds of Yongsan Family Park.
+Many of the pieces found at the National Museum Of Korea today were first located at the Imperial Household Museum at Changgyeonggung Palace.

-Click here to read more about National Museum of Korea.
+Read more about National Museum of Korea

 National Palace Museum of Korea

 The National Palace Museum of Korea, located on the grounds of Gyeongbokgung Palace, houses a collection of over 900 relics and 40,000 artifacts from the royal court of Joseon Dynasty palaces including Gyeongbokgung, Changdeokgung, Changgyeonggung, and Jongmyo.
+Initially, the museum opened on the grounds of Changgyeonggung in 1908 and went by the name Korean Imperial Museum.

 Seodaemun Prison History Hall